AmataTul/Portfolio/Stock Market Trading Simulation/README.md

 ### The code does the following:

-* Obtains data from a web JSON API
+* Obtains data from a web JSON API.
-* Stores the data in CSV files on your server/development environment (AWS Cloud9 in my case)
+* Stores the data in CSV files on your server/development environment (AWS Cloud9 in my case).
 * Adds new data to the dataset.
-Meaning, tomorrow you can run your program again, and it will go get the latest data, and run your analysis again
+Meaning, tomorrow you can run your program again, and it will go get the latest data, and run your analysis again.
-* Data analysis
+* Data analysis.
-* Stores the results in a results.json file on your server/development environment (AWS Cloud9)
+* Stores the results in a results.json file on your server/development environment (AWS Cloud9).

 ### How to use <br>